Ricki Lake Reveals Behind The Scenes Info About ‘The Masked Singer’

 “I didn’t have anyone accompanying me.
 I was alone and there was really little interaction – only on show day – when I would maybe see the Bee from far away,” she said.

 According to Lake, the secrecy surrounding the show was one of the most difficult aspects for her, acknowledging that that she herself is a poor liar.
-When fans would ask her about the show, she was forced to pretend that she had no idea what they were talking about or else risk outing herself as the mystery start behind the raven costume.
+When fans would ask her about the show, she was forced to pretend that she had no idea what they were talking about or else risk outing herself as the mystery star behind the raven costume.

 The secrecy surrounding the day-to-day of the show extends to members of the live studio audience, all of whom must sign paperwork promising that they would not discuss show happenings or post on social media until after the episode aired.